BharatPe raises $370 mn to become unicorn; valued at $2.85 bn

 Merchant payments and financial services provider BharatPe has raised $370 million in a funding round led by Tiger Global Management.
-Dragoneer Investor Group and Steadfast Capital also participated in the Series E funding round.
+Dragoneer Investment Group and Steadfast Capital also participated in the Series E funding round.
 The latest round has increased the company’s valuation to $2.85 billion in six months, making it the latest entrant to the ever-growing unicorn club in India.
 BharatPe had raised $108 million in February this year at a valuation of $900 million.

 The funding is a mix of primary and secondary components.
 The primary component is $350 million and the secondary component is $20 million.
 All employees holding ESOPs have been given full liquidity in the secondary component.